the-other-mariana/code-journal/sierpinski-triangle/README.md

 # Sierpinski Triangle

-This is a simple implementation in Python of how a Sierpinski Triangle can be painted on an image. <br />
+This is a simple implementation in Python of how a Sierpinski Triangle can be painted on an image.
+The [pdf file](https://github.com/the-other-mariana/code-journal/blob/master/sierpinski-triangle/CJ08_SierpinskiTriangle.pdf) explains the logic followed. <br />

 ## Specifications